Getting to Maker Faire

 Get a map of the route at http://bikesiliconvalley.org/files/nsroute/nsroutemap.pdf.
 NOTE: This is a schematic map to define the route; use it with a good local street map if you’re not familiar with this area.

-Sixth Annual Dolores Park to Maker Faire Social Ride with Rock the Bike: Join the Saturday, May 17th social ride from Dolores Park in SF to Maker Faire.
+Seventh Annual Dolores Park to Maker Faire Social Ride with Rock the Bike: Join the Saturday, May 16th social ride from Dolores Park in SF to Maker Faire.
 Organized by Rock The Bike, the same group that puts on the Pedal Powered Stage at the Faire, this is a great chance to leave the car behind and ride with other Faire goers, musicians, and volunteers.
 The ride is mostly flat, 21 miles long.
 Gather at Dolores Park’s 19th St. It starts at 8:30am.
-Riding by 9:15am!
-LINK COMING SOON!
+Riding by 9:00am!

 Rail + Bike